 He has been a member of numerous boards of private and public companies including the Turin Transport Group, Agenzia delle Entrate in Italy and AGID (Digital Italian Agency).

-He was honoured first as 'Cavaliere' of the Italian Republic and then as an 'Ufficiale al Merito' of the Italian Republic.
+He was awarded the honor of Commander of the Order of Merit of the Italian Republic in 2024, having previously been a Knight of the Italian Republic and an Officer of the Order of Merit of the Italian Republic.
 He is the author of the book 'Tech Impact.
 Luci ed ombre dello sviluppo tecnologico' ('Tech Impact.
 The Lights and Shadows of Technological Development') and many other publications, as well as being an authoritative speaker on innovation, technology and change management.

-He is the inventor of IED® Intergenerational Environmental Debt.

-Currently, in addition to being Deputy Chair of the Board of Directors and Chairman of the Remunerations Committee of FinecoBank, he is also a member of the Board of Directors of Reale ITES, a leading provider of IT and related services, as well as an Independent Director and Member of the Remuneration Committee of the Tinexta Group, a company listed in the Star segment and a leading European operator in four business areas: Digital Trust, Cybersecurity, Credit Information & Management and Innovation & Marketing Services.
+He is the inventor of IED® Intergenerational Environmental Debt.Currently, in addition to being Deputy Chair of the Board of Directors and Chairman of the Remunerations Committee of FinecoBank, he is also a member of the Board of Directors of Reale ITES, a leading provider of IT and related services, as well as an Independent Director and Member of the Remuneration Committee of the Tinexta Group, a company listed in the Star segment and a leading European operator in four business areas: Digital Trust, Cybersecurity, Credit Information & Management and Innovation & Marketing Services.

-Alessandro Foti - Chief Executive Officer and General Manager
+Alessandro Foti - Managing Director and General Manager

 Alessandro Foti graduated with honours in Business and Economics from Bocconi University of Milan in 1984.
 He began his professional career in the Financial Management Office of IBM in 1985.
 After three years of experience in Montedison S.p.A., where he became Head of financial coordination of the group's affiliate companies, in 1989 he joined Fin-Eco Holding S.p.A., with responsibility for capital market operations.
 In 1993 he became the Head of the operational section for administration, asset management and trading of Fin-Eco Sim S.p.A..
 After being appointed as a member of the Board of Directors, General Manager and Managing Director, in 2002 he became Chairman of Fin-Eco Sim S.p.A..
 After three years of experience as a member of the Management Committee of Assosim, in October 1999 he was appointed as a member of the Board of Directors of FinecoBank.

 In 2001, he became a member of the Supervisory Board of Entrium Direct Bankers AG.
-From 2003 to 2005, he was a member of the Board of Directors of Ducati Motors Holding S.p.A. and General Manager of FinecoGroup S.p.A. (a company listed on the Midex segment of the Milan Stock
+From 2003 to 2005, he was a member of the Board of Directors of Ducati Motors Holding S.p.A. and General Manager of FinecoGroup S.p.A. (a company listed on the Midex segment of the Milan Stock Exchange).

-Exchange).